vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 The LLM (Large Language Model) backend is a three-agent system consisting of a chat agent, correction agent and a translation agent.
 During each conversation turn API calls are made to the Gemini-Flash API to generate chat responses, correct spelling and grammar errors, and to translate text into the user’s first language.

-To create more variety in the chatbot’s responses, the code randomly sets the mood of the chatbot at the start of each user session by changing the chat agent system message.
+To create more variety in the chatbot’s responses, the code randomly sets the mood of the chatbot at the start of each user session.
 The three moods are: 'bubbly', 'contemplative' and 'witty'.
 <br>
 <br>